buildpacks/rfcs/text/0000-gh-repo-labels.md

 example, pack has [34 labels](https://github.com/buildpacks/pack/labels) while lifecycle has only [19 labels](https://github.com/buildpacks/pack/labels).
 Some difference are stylistic (such as hyphenated, capitalization, or color), others that you'd expect apply across both are missing, there are even some that signify the same thing.
-Overall it makes it difficult to understand the use of labels.
+Overall it makes it difficult to understand the use of labels from a contributors stand point or an external party.

 # What is it
 [what-is-it]: #what-is-it